adwuerth/vroom/README.md

 # Using the IOMMU

-By default, vroom needs root to directly access the NVMe device memory.
+By default, vroom needs root to use DMA.
 By using the IOMMU and the Linux VFIO framework, the driver can be run without root privileges while also achieving improved safety.

 1. Enable the IOMMU in the BIOS.
 On most Intel machines, the BIOS entry is called `VT-d` and has to be enabled in addition to any other virtualization technique.
 2. Enable the IOMMU in the linux kernel.
 Add `intel_iommu=on` to your cmdline (if you are running a grub, the file `/etc/default/grub.cfg` contains a `GRUB_CMDLINE_LINUX` where you can add it).